cernekee/jarsurgeon/README.md

       ASM    obj/com/example/Test.class
       JAR    new.jar

-(We used --git to initialize app/ as its own git repository, making it easy to track and revert changes to the bytecode.)
+(The --git flag initializes app/ as its own git repository, making it easy to track and revert changes to the bytecode.)

 Executing the new JAR, we see the result: